Jaspinder Narula: Personal life

-She lives in Mumbai, and is married to a Canada-based Indian businessman.
+She lives in Mumbai, and is married to a Media Consultant from Delhi.
 Narula did her schooling from Guru Harkishan Public School, India Gate, New Delhi and completed her B.A Hons in Music from Indraprastha College for Women, where she was admitted as a special case because she did not have Music as a subject in class 12th which was pre-requisite for admission in the course.
-She finished PhD in Hindustani classical music from Delhi University in 2008.
+She finished her PhD in Hindustani classical music from Delhi University in 2008.

-She joined Aam Aadmi Party in February 2014.
+She joined Aam Aadmi Party in February 2014 but resigned soon after.